leenajaaskelainen/leenajaaskelainen.github.io/index.md

 <iframe src="https://player.vimeo.com/video/463022706?h=05fabe0811&amp;badge=0&amp;autopause=0&amp;player_id=0&amp;app_id=58479" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen title="Making Art In My Dreams -teaser"></iframe>

 Currently Making Art In My Dreams is at the development stage.
 It made history by landing development support from the Finnish Film Foundation, as the first VR-project ever.
 Earlier Making Art In My Dreams has received funding from AVEK, the Promotion Centre for Audiovisual Culture.
+A demo-version is available for OculusQuest and HTC Vive.
 The project also took part in the prestigious Anidox:LAB in 2020.

 ## Paranormal Phenomena, revisited